Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 **NOTE:** All figures are formatted using the `scienceplots` Python package, available via pip.

-Out complete catalog of the Bootes field (~2.4M sources) including the probability prediction scores from the three machine learning models as well as the morphological features computed from the Bw imaging is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.
+Our complete catalog of the Bootes field (~2.4M sources) including the probability prediction scores from the three machine learning models as well as the morphological features computed from the Bw imaging is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.

 A sub-catalog containing the ~100 priority candidates has also been made available `here <https://drive.google.com/file/d/15Z7yPMplVdz51CmUD6yKl67dEQxCHNaM/view?usp=sharing>`_, as well as the corresponding Bw and R-band imaging data which is available for download as a binary file `here <https://drive.google.com/file/d/1bgoOmlghqnb_ioZW0ZTRkWHBnJ8UyFuW/view?usp=sharing>`_.